TianchengY/hammock_plot/README.md

 df = pd.read_csv('./data/data_penguins.csv')
 ```

-We use `numerical_display_type` to control how we want to display our numerical data.
+We use `display_type` to control how we want to display our data.

 ```python
 hammock = hammock_plot.Hammock(df)